CodeKaito/C-/README.md

 # C#
-My learning progress about C#
+My learning progress about C# and .Net